avengers-p7/Avengers_P7_Documents/VCS/Design/Gitflow.md

 | Khushi Malhotra | 16-01-2024  | 18-01-2024   |        v1          |

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# Table of Contents
+- Introduction
+- Purpose
+- Key benefits
+- How it works
+- Advantages and Disadvantages
+- Conclusion
+- Contact Information
+- Resources and Reference
+***
 ![image](https://github.com/avengers-p7/Documentation/assets/156056460/48e501b0-c7f1-44cb-9893-593840731d61)
 # Introduction
 Gitflow is an alternative Git branching model that involves the use of feature branches and multiple primary branches.
 It was first published and made popular by Vincent Driessen at nvie.